onnx/onnxmltools/onnxmltools/convert/README.md

 A typical conversion process may include three steps.

 * First, we translate the input model (commonly called a raw model in our code) into our IR by calling a suitable parser.
-* The second stage is compling.
+* The second stage is compiling.
 We may try to optimize the computational graph (i.e, a topology) and then calculate the shapes of all existing variables.
 Also, post-processing rules and some basic checks may be applied.
 * Third, we may call a function to invode the conversions of all existing operators in a topologically order.
 * Notice that all existing operators' shape calculators and converters should be registered.